BioProAgent: Neuro-Symbolic Grounding for Constrained Scientific Planning: Experiments

 \subsection{Qualitative Analysis}

-\paragraph{Mechanism of Correction.} Standard LLM agents typically operate in an open-loop manner: when a dangerous parameter for an hallucinate is generated, execution is immediate, inevitably leading to failure.
+\paragraph{Mechanism of Correction.} Standard LLM agents typically operate in an open-loop manner: when a hallucinated or dangerous parameter is generated , execution is immediate, inevitably leading to failure.
 In contrast, Fig.~\ref{fig:correction_trace} illustrates the FSM's correction mechanism in action, effectively intercepting speed limit violations.
-In the physical violation case (Fig.~\ref{fig:correction_trace}a), the \textit{Symbolic Rule Engine} ($\mathcal{K}_p$) preemptively intercepts this violation ($V > V_{max}$), triggering a forced state transition to \texttt{RECTIFY\_CODE}.
-This forces the Neural Planner to recognize the specific error signal ($\sigma_{phys}^-$) and regenerate the code within safe limits (15,000g).
-Similarly, for a logical hallucination case (Fig.~\ref{fig:correction_trace}b), the system detectes semantic drift (an undefined resource ID \texttt{new\_plate''}).
-The FSM prevents this error propagation, guiding the agent to remap the action to the grounded symbol \texttt{plate\_1''}.
+In the physical violation case (Fig.~\ref{fig:correction_trace}a), the deterministic Rule Engine ($\mathcal{R}_{phys}$) preemptively intercepts this violation ($V > V_{max}$), triggering a forced state transition to \texttt{RECTIFY\_CODE}.
+This forces the Neural Planner to recognize the specific error signal ($\sigma_{phys}=-1$) and regenerate the code within safe limits (15,000g).
+Similarly, for a logical hallucination case (Fig.~\ref{fig:correction_trace}b), the system detects semantic drift (an undefined resource ID \texttt{new\_plate}).
+The FSM prevents this error propagation, guiding the agent to remap the action to the grounded symbol \texttt{plate\_1}.

 \paragraph{Granularity of Rectification.} Table~\ref{tab:correction_examples} further demonstrates that these corrections are not merely stochastic retries but involve semantic-level reasoning.
-We observe three distinct categories of rectification within the DVR loop: (1) \textbf{Safety Alignment:} Adjusting physical parameters to satisfy hardware constraints ($\mathcal{K}_p$); (2) \textbf{Resource Grounding:} Resolving hallucinated variables to physically validated slots via the projection function $\Phi$; and (3) \textbf{Causal Rectification:} Correcting logical dependencies, such as the critical reordering of \texttt{seal\_plate()} operations.
+We observe three distinct categories of rectification within the DVR loop: (1) \textbf{Safety Alignment:} Adjusting physics parameters to satisfy the hardware constraints defined in the registry ($\Omega$); (2) \textbf{Resource Grounding:} Resolving hallucinated variables to physically validated slots via the projection function $\Phi$; and (3) \textbf{Causal Rectification:} Correcting logical dependencies, such as the critical reordering of \texttt{seal\_plate()} operations.
 This confirms that BioProAgent's neuro-symbolic core effectively operationalizes a ``Design-Verify-Rectify'' workflow, ensuring trustworthy execution in high-stakes environments.

 \paragraph{Log-Level Behavioral Analysis.} To diagnose why baseline agents fail in long-horizon tasks despite having access to the same tools, we visualize the execution trajectories of a representative metabolomics workflow in Fig.~\ref{fig:trace_divergence}.
 ReAct terminates prematurely (Step 7) as retrieved API schemas saturate its context window, blocking valid action generation.
 Lacking a deterministic \textit{stop} signal, AutoGPT enters an infinite loop of redundant \texttt{retrieve\_knowledge} calls (Steps 20--45), consuming excessive tokens without advancing state.
 In contrast, BioProAgent's FSM enforces a rigid \textit{Plan $\to$ Code} transition, acting as a cognitive clock that ensures efficient completion in just 8 steps.